paul-m/VirtualPersistAPI/TESTING.md

 Unit and functional tests are located in the bundle /Tests directory.
 So: `symfony/src/VirtualPersistAPI/Bundle/VirtualPeristAPIBundle/Tests`.

-Tests can be run in the shell with `run-tests.sh`.
+Run them by installing dependencies through Composer with the --dev flag, and then `./bin/phpunit -c app`

-See also `.travis.yml` for continuous integration through GitHub.
+See `.travis.yml` for continuous integration through GitHub.